-- (xiii) Those instruments that are used by any one pilot shall be so arranged as to permit the pilot to see their indications readily from his or her station, with the minimum practicable deviation from the position and line of vision normally assumed when looking forward along the flight path. - (xiv) For helicopters a stabilization system, unless it has been demonstrated to the satisfaction of the Civil Aviation Authority that the helicopter possesses, by nature of its design, adequate stability without such a system.
+- (x) A means of indicating in the flight crew compartment the outside air temperature; - (xi) A rate-of-climb and descent indicator; - (xii) Those instruments that are used by any one pilot shall be so arranged as to permit the pilot to see their indications readily from his or her station, with the minimum practicable deviation from the position and line of vision normally assumed when looking forward along the flight path. - (xiii) For helicopters a stabilization system, unless it has been demonstrated to the satisfaction of the Civil Aviation Authority that the helicopter possesses, by nature of its design, adequate stability without such a system.